TNury/notepp_react/To Do.md

 Add features:

-- A `require` attribute on inputs.
+- Login with email and password.

 ### On  sidebar's folder